Saints spearhead facing months out after huge training setback

 Hayes is nearing a return to full fitness, along with Nick Coffield, who underwent the same surgery in February.

-The Saints have invited delisted pair Liam Stocker and Josh Eyre to train with the club before Christmas, ahead of the SSP deadline on February 15.
+The Saints have invited delisted pair Liam Stocker and Josh Eyre to train with the club before Christmas, ahead of the supplemental selection period deadline on February 15.

 The club might also look at other options to provide more depth in attack via the same mechanism, following the retirement of Paddy Ryder in August.